 Introduction

+Ischemic heart and vascular diseases are common and deadly and result in considerable morbidity and mortality.
+Progression of these diseases results in myocardial infarction requiring vascular bypass grafting or limb amputation and these therapeutic interventions have significant limitations.
+Therefore, new therapies are warranted.
+One strategy is to enhance or facilitate vascular development and requires the definition of the earliest mechanisms that govern endothelial and vascular fate determination.

 During development, pioneer transcription factors have the essential and unique role of opening new regulatory chromatin landscapes on genomic DNA.
 Compared with the non-pioneer transcription factors, the pioneer factors can recognize their target DNA sequences in closed heterochromatin and trigger the remodeling of the adjacent chromatin landscape to provide accessibility to non-pioneer transcription factors1.
 Through the relaxation of the chromatin state, these pioneer factors enable other transcription factors to sequentially access their binding motifs through histone modifications and collectively activate gene expression resulting in reprogramming the cell fate.
 A limited number of pioneer factors have been defined and all of these factors have been shown to have important roles in various biological processes.
 Examples of pioneer factors include pluripotent factors OSK (Oct4, Sox2, and Klf4) for iPSC reprogramming, FoxA for hepatocyte reprogramming2, GATA3 for mesenchymal to epithelial transition (MET)3, PU.1 and C/EBPa for macrophage differentiation4, Pax7 for pituitary development5, Ebf1 for B cell lineage specification6 and Ascl1 for neurogenesis7.

 Studies from our laboratory and others have identified ETV2 as an essential transcription factor for the development of cardiac, endothelial and hematopoietic lineages.
 Our laboratory has previously shown, using the 3.9kb Etv2-Cre and Rosa-EYFP reporter alleles, that Etv2-EYFP progenitors daughter endocardial/endothelial and hematopoietic lineages in the WT background.
 Furthermore, when crossed into the Etv2 mutant background, the Etv2-EYFP progenitor cells daughtered cardiomyocytes in the absence of Etv2.
 Etv2 has been shown to be responsive to BMP, WNT and NOTCH signaling pathways and synergizes with FOXC2 to regulate the endothelial program by directly targeting Lmo2, Cdh5, Tie2 and Flk1.
-Importantly, the ability of ETV2 to reprogram fibroblasts to endothelial cells points to its master regulatory role as a pioneer factor in endothelial development.
+Importantly, the ability of ETV2 to reprogram fibroblasts to endothelial cells points to its master regulatory role and supports the notion that ETV2 functions as a pioneer factor in endothelial development.

-In the present study, we used two distinct biological systems: ES/EB differentiation and MEF reprogramming, to define the role Etv2 as a pioneer factor to drive endothelial development.
+In the present study, we used two distinct biological systems: ES/EB differentiation and MEF reprogramming, to define the role for Etv2 as a pioneer factor that drives endothelial development.
 Even though these two model systems have very different global expression, chromatin accessibility and epigenetic profiles, we surprisingly found similar molecular programs and downstream genes that were regulated by Etv2 induction.
-We showed that Etv2 cooperates with Brg1, an ATPase of the SWI/SNF chromatin remodeling enzyme, and together they function to relax the closed chromatin and convert the nucleosome-enriched to the nucleosome-depleted region during the endothelial lineage development in both MEF and EB.
+We showed that Etv2 cooperates with Brg1, an ATPase of the SWI/SNF chromatin remodeling enzyme, and together they function to relax the closed chromatin and convert the nucleosome-enriched to the nucleosome-depleted region during the endothelial lineage development in both MEFs and EBs.
 To our knowledge, this is the first study that highlights the pioneer function of Etv2 in two distinct systems.

 Results

-Etv2 reprogram the fibroblast into endothelial cell population
+Etv2 reprograms fibroblasts into an endothelial cell population